My Battle With Bipolar

 It's taken me a while to get here.
 I'm not even 100% sure that I AM here yet, but I'm going to go ahead and be here anyway in hopes that this might speak to someone and help them get through this.

-When I was in high school, I was diagnosed as having bipolar disorder (among a few other mental prognoses).
+When I was 11 years old, I was diagnosed as having bipolar disorder (among a few other mental prognoses).
 We tried a few different medications to try to alleviate the stress of bipolar mood swings, but none of them really helped.
 Part of me really did feel like that diagnosis was true and real, but part of me thought that I was just messed up from my parents' divorce and the terrible relationship that I had with my biological father.
 At that time, having a mental illness was not something that was openly talked about.
 There were no mental illness "remove the stigma" movements.
 People still thought that when you were diagnosed with a mental illness that it was "all in your head."
 And overall I'm a bit fuzzy on what exactly was going on at that time in my life, but I know it wasn't good.

 So I continue to practice MANAGING.
 Notice I'm not telling you that I've mastered it.
 This isn't a story of how I have won over bipolar disorder without the use of medications.
 I don't think I'll EVER be able to say that.
 The truth is that it is a disease, a chemical imbalance in the brain, and it doesn't just GO AWAY or STOP or SELF-SATISFY, even if you pretend it doesn't exist.